Reitmania/reitmania.github.io/_pages/research.md

 author_profile: true
 ---

 > Currently, my research focus is on synthetic data and virtual sensors for lab-based preparation of ML applications for reality.
 For modeling and data generation I use Blender and own plugins, which I combine with ML algorithms like GANs and AE.
 I mainly code in Python and C++.
 For ML applications I use TensorFlow, sklearn, pytorch and YOLO.
-I regularly work with the game engines UE4 and Godot and use the software Blender to design and simulate virtual worlds.
+I regularly work with the game engines UE4, Unity and Godot and use the software Blender to design and simulate virtual worlds.

 ## AI of mobile roboters in virtual worlds